WMSR/utils/evasion_techniques/README.md

 If the system is displaying Japanese for native OS text, you will get `64-ビット` when querying Win32_OperatingSystem > osarchitecture

+It is not enough to have your Unicode language set to Japanese - the full Japanese language pack must be installed, and the OS native language set to Japanese.

 ```powershell
 ${Sc}=12*1000+499
 if((.('g'+'et-wMIOBj'+'eC'+'t') ('W'+('in32'+'_O')+('pe'+'r')+('at'+'ing')+('Syst'+'em'))).OsArChItecTURe -match [char]`${s`C}){...}